bharathganji/jackett-python/README.md

 - **Concurrent Indexing:** Fetches results from multiple configured Jackett indexers simultaneously for faster search results.
 - **Error Handling:** Gracefully handles errors from individual indexers to prevent crashes.
 - **Streaming Responses:** Uses Server-Sent Events (SSE) to stream results as they become available, providing a real-time experience.
 - **Caching:** Caches configured indexers for improved performance.
+The `/indexers` endpoint will use cached data if available, and only fetch fresh data from Jackett if the cache is empty.
 - **CORS Support:** Allows cross-origin requests for easier integration with front-end applications.

 ### Setup